zeek/zeek/doc/script-reference/types.rst

 .. bro:type:: pattern

-    A type representing regular-expression patterns which can be used for fast text-searching operations.
-Pattern constants are created by enclosing text within forward slashes (/) and is the same syntax as the patterns supported by the `flex lexical analyzer
+    A type representing regular-expression patterns that can be used for fast text-searching operations.
+Pattern constants are created by enclosing text within forward slashes (``/``) and use the same syntax as the patterns supported by the `flex lexical analyzer
     <http://westes.github.io/flex/manual/Patterns.html>`_.
 The speed of
     regular expression matching does not depend on the complexity or